Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Analysis: smoothness-adaptive guarantees

-\begin{proof}[Proof of upper bounds in~\pref{thm:refined_adaptivity}] Recall that for~\pref{thm:refined_adaptivity} we are in the $d$-dimensional cube with uniform base measure and with $\ell_{\infty}$ metric.
+\ifthenelse{\equal{\version}{arxiv}}{\begin{proof}[Proof of upper bounds in~\pref{thm:refined_adaptivity}]}{\begin{proofof}{upper bounds in~\pref{thm:refined_adaptivity}}} Recall that for~\pref{thm:refined_adaptivity} we are in the $d$-dimensional cube with uniform base measure and with $\ell_{\infty}$ metric.
 Our goal is to obtain a uniformly-smoothed regret guarantee for all bandwidths $h \in [0,1]$, where we are using the rectangular kernel.
 This requires a bit more work.

 First, set $D \defeq d 2^{d+2} T^2$ and form the discretized set:

 We run \corral with kernel class $\Kcal = \{K_h: h \in \Hcal\}$ and we use \expfour with restarts as the sub-algorithms.
 As $|\Hcal| \leq d 2^{d+2} T^2$, applying~\pref{thm:general_adaptivity} gives